aspose-total/Aspose.Total-Products/total/en/android-java/conversion/mhtml-to-dot/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render MHTML to DOT on Android via Java" h2="Convert MHTML to DOT in mobile apps without installing any software" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+MHTML to DOT conversion is a useful feature for mobile apps.
+It allows users to convert MHTML files to DOT format, which is a text-based file format used for creating diagrams and flowcharts.
+This conversion is useful for creating diagrams and flowcharts in mobile apps.

+<h2>How Aspose.Total Helps for MHTML to DOT Conversion</h2>

-You can integrate MHTML to DOT conversion feature in your mobile apps by using two APIs of [Aspose.Total for Android Java](https://products.aspose.com/total/android-java/) package.
-First you need to convert MHTML file to DOC using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/).
-Secondly, by using Word Processing API [Aspose.Words for Android Java](https://products.aspose.com/words/android-java/), you can render DOC to DOT.
+Aspose.Total for Android Java is a package of APIs that can be used to integrate MHTML to DOT conversion feature in mobile apps.
+It consists of two APIs, Aspose.PDF for Android via Java and Aspose.Words for Android Java.
+The first API, Aspose.PDF for Android via Java, is used to convert MHTML files to DOC format.
+The second API, Aspose.Words for Android Java, is used to render DOC to DOT format.
+This way, Aspose.Total for Android Java helps to integrate MHTML to DOT conversion feature in mobile apps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}